Danny Talami

 Instructions

-1. In a large bowl, dissolve the sugar and yeast in 2 cups of the warm water.
+• In a large bowl, dissolve the sugar and yeast in 2 cups of the warm water.
 Let it rest for about 5 minutes, until the yeast is creamy and slightly bubbly.
-Stir in the oil, salt, and egg.
-Mix in the flour, a cup at a time, until there are no lumps and a wet, sticky dough has formed.
-Add about 1/4 cup more water as you go as well.

-2. Rub the dough and the sides of the bowl with a tablespoon of the oil, reach under the droopy dough to rub oil underneath it as well.
+• Coat the dough and the sides of the bowl with a tablespoon of the oil, and reach under the droopy dough to coat the bowl with oil underneath it.
 Cover the bowl with plastic wrap (without letting it touch the dough) and drape a kitchen towel over the top.
-Let the dough rest in a warm spot for about 45 minutes.
+Let the dough rest in a warm spot to rise for about 1 hour.

-3. Heat the oven to 450° F. Rub a tablespoon or so of oil on two rimmed sheet pans.
-Divide the dough in quarters and form each one into a round, 2 on each pan.
-Rub more oil over the tops of the dough and let them rest for another 15 minutes.
+• Heat the oven to 450ยฐ F. Coat a two baking sheets with about 2 tablespoons of the oil.
+Divide the dough in quarters and form each one into a round, placing 2 on each pan.
+Rub more oil over the tops of the dough and let them rise for another 15 minutes.

-4. If you’re using toppings, push them into the top of each loaf, making dimples with the tips of your fingers.
-Make the dimples even if you’re not using toppings.
+• Divide the olives evenly among the loaves and press them into the top of each loaf, making dimples with the tips of your fingers.

 You May Also Like...